- Simple AWS

 Using CloudFront and Lambda@Edge to show a different page to customers in different countries

-In the past few issues, you were running an e-commerce app.
+In other articles I've put you in the scenario of running an e-commerce app.
 Now it's my turn to run the e-commerce!
-And we're going to solve my problem this time (I mean, I've been solving yours for 30 issues…).
+And we're going to solve my problem this time.

 We're going to use the following AWS services: